Top 10 Important Rivers in China

 The Brahmaputra River in Tibet Language means that the snow comes from a high mountain.
 It is loved as a “cradle” and “Mother River” by Tibetan people.
 The Grand Brahmaputra Canyon is one of the largest canyons in the World.

 9. The Three Parallel Rivers

-Jinsha River, Lancang River, and Lu River rise in Dajiang of Tibetan Plateau and flow together for over 170 kilometers in Yunnan Province, which forms a magnificent and irreplaceable attraction in China.
-Travelers can view strange scenery that Water in three rivers doesn’t mix with each other.
+Jinsha River, Lancang River, and Lu River rise in Dajiang of the Tibetan Plateau and flow together for over 170 kilometers in Yunnan Province, which forms a magnificent and irreplaceable attraction in China.
+Travelers can view strange scenery the Water in three rivers doesn’t mix with each other.

 The upper reaches of the Yangtze River are called the Jinsha River which merges into Hengduan Mountains and links with the Min River.
 The Jinsha River is about 2316 kilometers long and the section around the Hengduan Mountains flows torrentially.